Pisaru/romai/README.md

 ## Reproducibility & Materials

 * Include raw per-subject CSVs and an analysis script (`scripts/validation_analysis.py`) if you want exact reproducibility for ICC/Bland–Altman/regression outputs.
-* Do not include manuscript drafts (e.g., `작업중.pdf`) in the public README; keep them private if needed for submission.

 ## Limitations